boompig/dominion/README.md

 This is still very much a work-in-progress.

 A bare-bones simulator and visualizer for the card game 'Dominion' in JavaScript.
+Simulator can be run headless from command-line with node.js or in the browser.
+Visualizaton powered by Angular (1).

 ## Strategies

 I hand-coded a few AI strategies to test against the human opponent.
 Descriptions below.
+You can find the code in `player-strategies.js`.

 ### Big Money